-There are advantages to the Australian wine industry, giving them a choice of using an alternative clarifying agent that they can use.
+There are advantages to the Australian wine industry, giving them a choice of using an alternative clarifying agent.
 Using collagen would not cause wine-makers any concern for mandatory allergen labelling so it has advantages over a number of other used clarifying agents.